TomerKigel/AgentTown/CAI/Readme.txt

 Framework primary functions:
 	1.)
 Network initilization
-		The framework should be able to initlize a network of agents.
-		It should be able to connect agents one to another.
-		It should be able to dictate and share environment parameters such as sync/async and more.
+		The framework should be able to initlize a network of agents. (done) It should be able to connect agents one to another.	(done) It should be able to dictate and share environment parameters such as sync/async and more.
 	2.)
 Appending new agents to network
-		When an existing network is present the framework should be able to add a new agent to the network and update all existing agents about the newly introduced agent.
-		Same goes for a agent removal.
+		When an existing network is present the framework should be able to add a new agent to the network and update all existing agents about the newly introduced agent.	 (done) Same goes for a agent removal. (done)
 	3.)
 Historical data collection, graphing, and analysis The framework should be able to collect messages passed between agents given the agents are interested in shareing with the framework.
 		The framework should be able to later analyse the messages and deduce certain things about the traffic within the network.
 		The framework should be able to collect experiment data and scenario data and later graph it on demand and export it.
 	4.)
 Display and means to debug distributed networks The framework should be able to visually display the network and agents in it.
-(GUI) The framework should offer means of data extraction for debbuging.
+(GUI) (partially done) The framework should offer means of data extraction for debbuging.

 Secondary functionality: